A Hazard Based Approach to User Return Time Prediction

 Abstract: For the task of predicting missing ratings in collaborative filtering, we observe that different models have relative advantages in different regions of the input space.
 This motivates our approach of using stagewise linear combinations of collaborative filtering algorithms, with non-constant combination coefficients based on kernel smoothing.
 The resulting stagewise model is computationally scalable and outperforms a wide selection of state-of-the-art collaborative filtering algorithms.

-PREA: Personalized Recommendation Algorithms Toolkit
+PREA: Personalized Recommendation Algorithm Toolkit

 Abstract: With increase demand of personalized services in e-commerce, recommendation systems are playing a critical role in commercial websites.
 In academia, many researchers have tried to achieve better performance and accuracy with various algorithms.
 PREA is an open source Java software implementing recent state-of-the-art recommendation algorithms as well as popular evaluation metrics.

-Modeling Rankings In Recommendation Systems
+Modeling Rankings in Recommendation Systems

 Abstract: Modeling ranked data is an essential component in a number of important applications including recommendation systems and web-search.
 In many cases, judges omit preference among unobserved items and between unobserved and observed items.
 This case of analyzing incomplete rankings is very important from a practical perspective and yet has not been fully studied due to considerable computational difficulties.
 We show how to avoid such computational difficulties and efficiently construct a non-parametric model for rankings with missing items.
 We demonstrate our approach and show how it applies to real world data in the context of collaborative filtering.